pp4rs/2024-uzh-installation-guide/docs/citation-license.md

 # License

 Material is licensed under a CC-BY-SA license.
-Further information is available at our [`course homepage`](pp4rs.github.io/2022-uzh)
+Further information is available at our [`course homepage`](pp4rs.github.io/2023-uzh)

 ## Suggested Citation

-* Lachlan Deer, Julian Langer, and Martin Stancsics, 2022, `Installation Guide`, Programming Practices for Research in Economics, University of Zurich
+* Lachlan Deer, Julian Langer, Martin Stancsics and Julius Schäper, 2023, `Installation Guide`, Programming Practices for Research in Economics, University of Zurich